 But this is only half of the weld cleaning process.

 As we explained here, stainless steel is characterized by its chromium-rich passive layer that protects the interior structure from atmospheric elements (air, moisture) and stops the formation of rust.

 During different types of industrial fabrication, the passive layer often gets damaged which reduces otherwise excellent anti-corrosion properties of stainless steel.

-Chemical pickling can remove different types of impurities that appear after welding but there is no guarantee that protective passive layer will be fully restored.
-This can be due to the operator not evenly applying the paste, and this is only shown at the end of the pickling process, when the paste is washed away.
+Chemical pickling can remove different types of impurities that appear after welding but there is no guarantee that the protective passive layer will be fully restored.
+This can be due to the operator not evenly applying the paste, and this is only shown at the end of the pickling process when the paste is washed away.

 5. Strict legal regulations

 Due to the presence of harmful acids, the use of pickling chemicals is often strictly regulated by law.

 The regulation applies to all aspects of the process including protective safety measures, ways of application, waste disposal, and production site preparation.

 However, even with the application of all regulations, chemical weld cleaning is not appropriate at all times.

 Namely, the pickling paste is rarely recommended when it comes to steel constructions intended for use in the food & drink industry (e.g. storage tanks).